-- Safer recruitment processes will be followed in accordance with KCSiE 2023 (Part Three Safer Recruitment, p52). - Checks and references are an essential part of this process. - Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the Trust's Code of Conduct and the Guidance for safer working practice for those working with children and young people in education settings February 2022 Safer Working practice This should assist in limiting complaints against staff of abuse of trust and/or allegations. - The relationships and associations that staff have in school and outside (including online), may have an implication for the safeguarding of children in the academy, where this is the case, the member of staff must speak to the academy (Disqualification by Association under the Child care Act 2006 - as amended 2018).
-(KCSiE 2023 p70, para 265) - In the event of any complaint or allegation against a member of staff, the headteacher (or the Designated Safeguarding Lead if the headteacher is not present), should be notified immediately.
-If it relates to the headteacher, the chair of governors and the CEO of the MAT or SNMAT safeguarding lead should be informed without delay.
-The Academy will respond to all allegations robustly in collaboration with the Local Authority Designated Officer (LADO) and the Multi Academy Trust.
+- Safer recruitment processes will be followed in accordance with KCSiE 2024 (Part Three Safer Recruitment, p56). - Checks and references are an essential part of this process. - Staff will have access to advice on the boundaries of appropriate behaviour and will be aware of the Trust's Code of Conduct and the Guidance for safer working practice for those working with children and young people in education settings February 2022 Safer Working practice This should assist in limiting complaints against staff of abuse of trust and/or allegations. - Staff working with children under the aged 5 and under (or 8 in wrap around care) understand the circumstances that they must declare which may lead to disqualification under the Childcare Act.
+(Disqualification under the Child care Act 2006 as amended 2018).
+(KCSiE 2024 p74, para 269-273) - In the event of any complaint or allegation against a member of staff, the headteacher (or the Designated Safeguarding Lead if the headteacher is not present), should be notified immediately.
+If it relates to the headteacher, the chair of governors and the CEO of the MAT or SNMAT safeguarding

-- Academies will have in place processes to deal with any concerns in respects to adults that do not meet the harm threshold (low level concerns) (KSCiE 2023 part 2, section 2 p100) - Staff may find some of the issues relating to child protection upsetting and may need support which should be provided by the academy and SNMAT Human Resources Team.
+- lead should be informed without delay.
+The academy will respond to all allegations robustly in collaboration with the Local Authority Designated Officer (LADO) and the Multi Academy Trust. - Academies will have in place processes to deal with any concerns in respects to adults that do not meet the harm threshold (low level concerns) (KSCiE 2024 part four, section 2 p106) - Staff may find some of the issues relating to child protection upsetting and may need support which should be provided by the academy and SNMAT Human Resources Team.
 (Jo Smith, SNMAT HR).
-Supervision is available on request from the SNMAT safeguarding officer -Rachel Moffoot.
+Supervision is available on request from the SNMAT safeguarding officer Rachel Moffoot.
 Advice and support will be made available by the Safeguarding Children in Education Officer (SCiEO)/LADO and where appropriate to the leadership team.